mempb/PDF-Combiner/README.md

 # PDF Combiner

-A simple PDF combiner made with Python, because PDF combining websites are awful.
+A simple command-line tool to merge multiple PDFs into one, because PDF combining websites are awful.

 ## Requirements